 TTUHSC recognizes certain emergency situations may occur which would require an immediate response from emergency services.
 In addition, the TTUHSC Emergency Operations Center (EOC) may be activated to respond to that emergency or to prepare for an impending threat, such as a severe weather event.
-TTUHSC has developed an all-campus, all-hazards Emergency Management Plan (EMP) that provides organizational guidance for response to all types and severity of emergency events.
+TTUHSC Operating Policy and Procedure (HSC OP): 76.01.
+Emergency Management Plan provides the framework for planning and the resources necessary to protect the health, safety and welfare of the members of the TTUHSC communities and preserve both public and private property.
+The Emergency Management Plan (EMP) is an "all-hazards" approach to emergency planning, and provides organizational guidance for response to all types and severity of emergency events.
 The EMP addresses all phases of emergency management including prevention, mitigation, preparedness, response, and recovery.
 The EMP is built on the templates provided to by the Texas Division of Emergency Management (TDEM).
 The plan is designed to enhance the protection of lives and property through effective use of TTUHSC and community resources within the locations of each TTUHSC campus.